Skip to content

 url

 Is the only required flag.
 It specifies the endpoint of the request.
-Variables defined in the frontmatter can be used.

 ```req